Friday, April 03, 2009

 - Put a liberal coating of assembly lube on all parts - chain, guides, etc.

-First step, assemble the stationary chain guide.
-It is the one piece cast aluminum frame containing the intake VVT pump solenoid.
-It has three bolts, one of which gets tightened first.
-Also, don't forget the small dime sized o-ring between the pump and the oil passage that feeds the the VVT.
-Here is a picture.
 The bolt that gets tightened and torqued first is the one directly under the exhaust cam sprocket.
 However, you still want to hand tighten all three, the other two are top/bottom of the chain guide.
 The reason you're torquing the bolt under the cam sprocket first is because it seats the o-ring with the VVT oil passage.
 JTIS torque spec is: 25 nm.

 Now you're ready to place the chain on the sprockets.
 The relative ideal position for the right bank timing is: crankshaft keyway 7 o'clock (make that pm not am...nah, only kidding about the pm), exhaust mark at 8 o'clock pm...nah still kidding, and intake mark at 1 o'clock.
 This is just where we positioned everything to disassemble.